arthurlennard11/MLS-Player-GPS-Tracking/README.md

 ## 🎯 Goal

-Determine how many shots a specific player took during an MLS match using only GPS tracking data—without access to traditional event data.
+Determine how many shots a specific player took during an MLS match using only GPS tracking data without access to traditional event data.

 ---